Health and Travel Alerts Learn More Left arrow

 Laborie Bay Beach

 Located on the southwest edge of the island, Laborie Bay is a local favorite.
-Relax in the shade of the palms trees that sway gently in the Caribbean breeze along the shore.
+Relax in the shade of the palm trees that sway gently in the Caribbean breeze along the shore.
 Take a relaxing dip in the tranquil waters and fully unwind in this idyllic beach destination—without the crowds.

 Vigie Beach